 In this month's Library Blog post, Turlough O'Riordan of the Dictionary of Irish Biography, looks at the issues surrounding the election of women to the Royal Irish Academy in the nineteenth and twentieth...

 Forum facilitating discussions on library and archive issues in relation to heritage and culture, with a particular focus on Heritage 2030.

 This month's blog post is dedicated to the generous funders of conservation work on the Book of Ballymote.
 Thank you!

-A lunchtime lecture series celebrating sisterhood and specifically the lives and achievements of five familes of sisters who made their mark on Irish life.
+Listen back to our lunchtime lecture series celebrating sisterhood and specifically the lives and achievements of five families of sisters who made their mark on Irish life.

-We continue our Blog post series on the five Honorary Members featured in our exhibition 'Prodigies of learning: Academy women in the nineteenth century'.
-This month we look at Margaret Stokes
+Fifth and final blog post in our series on the five Honorary Members featured in our exhibition 'Prodigies of learning: Academy women in the nineteenth century'.

 Stay up to date with the Royal Irish Academy newsletterSign up now